 - Become comatose / unconcious

 - Sudden death

-We hope that you and your pets are never bitten by a snake, and if you do encounter a reptile you will feel confident in knowing how to keep you and your pet safe.
+If you have seen a snake in the vicinity of your pet, and are unsure if they have been bitten, it is always better to take them to the vet for an assessment.
+If caught early, snake bites can be successfully treated. .
 If you have any questions about your pet’s health and wellbeing, your local Greencross Vets team are here to help!
 Give us a call or book an appointment online today.